As natural gas expands in Gulf, residents fear rising damage

 As natural gas expands in Gulf, residents fear rising damageShow all 15

-The front lawn of Lydia Larce’s home is strewn with debris: Remnants of cabinets and chunks of pink shower marble lie between dumpsters.
-She lives in a FEMA trailer out back, her home in shambles more than a year after Hurricane Laura tore through Lake Charles.
+The front lawn of Lydia Larce’s home is strewn with debris: remnants of cabinets and chunks of pink shower.
+She lives in a FEMA trailer out back, her home in shambles after hurricanes tore through Lake Charles.

 Larce, like many in Southwest Louisiana, has what she calls “storm PTSD.”
 Tornado warnings trigger anxiety.
-She fidgets and struggles to sleep.
+She struggles to sleep.

-A string of devastating hurricanes has torn through this region in recent years.
-Nationally, too, there have been more Category 4 and 5 hurricane landfalls in the past five years than in the previous 50 years combined.
+A string of devastating hurricanes tore through this region in recent years.
+Nationally, too, there have been more Category 4 and 5 hurricane landfalls in the past five years than in the previous 50 combined.
 Larce and her neighbors know they are on the front lines of climate change.

-Her region is now the epicenter of a trend that she fears will make those disasters even more destructive.
+Her region is now the epicenter of a trend that she fears will make those disasters worse.
+Developers plan to build a series of liquefied natural gas export facilities nearby.

-Developers plan to build a series of liquefied natural gas export facilities across Southwest Louisiana, already the heart of the industry.
-Even in a state with a heavy industrial base, these facilities are among the largest emitters of greenhouse gases in Louisiana.

-Greenhouse gases are raising global temperatures and fueling extreme weather, from wildfires to violent storms like the ones that have pummeled Larce’s hometown.
+Greenhouse gases are raising global temperatures and fueling extreme weather, including storms like those that pummeled Larce’s hometown.

-For a while, it looked as though an era of steadily expanding fossil fuel facilities might be ending.
-Last year, after taking office, President Joseph Biden announced his intention to fight climate change by eliminating fossil fuels from electricity generation by 2035 and by sharply reducing emissions from the rest of the economy.
+For awhile, it seemed as though an era of expanding fossil fuel facilities might be ending.
+Last year, President Joseph Biden announced his intention to fight climate change by sharply reducing emissions.

-Russia’s invasion of Ukraine suddenly intensified the push.
-It heightened demand for natural gas, especially for countries in Europe that relied on Russian energy but now need to cut those ties.

-Seizing the opportunity, the natural gas industry promoted U.S.-produced LNG as a way to fill the gaps, and prices for the fuel have skyrocketed.
-American terminals are now exporting gas at full capacity, which is why the expansion of the terminals has accelerated.
+The natural gas industry promoted U.S.-produced LNG as a way to fill the gaps.
+American terminals are exporting gas at full capacity, so expansion of the terminals accelerated.

-It is along the Gulf Coast, in a line from Louisiana to Texas, where the new and proposed export terminals are clustered.
-Talk to some locals and government officials and you'll hear unqualified support for the facilities in this battered region.
+The new and proposed export terminals are clustered along the Gulf Coast, where some locals are supportive.

-“It’s a significant boon to our economy, because it provides good, high-paying jobs,” said Eric Tarver, a member of the Calcasieu Parish School Board and chief financial officer of Lake Charles Toyota.
+“It’s a significant boon to our economy, because it provides good, high-paying jobs,” said Eric Tarver, a member of the Calcasieu Parish School Board.
 “More than that, it’s a tremendous amount of tax revenue that just dwarfs what we’ve had from any other industry.”

-But some long-time residents — often the ones who've lost the most to the storms — dispute those claims, saying that few of those coveted jobs end up going to people who grew up in the region.
+But other locals say few of those coveted jobs go to long-time residents.

 REGION IN DISTRESS

-Scattered across the neighborhoods of Lake Charles, blue tarps cover dozens of dilapidated roofs.
-Bungalows, pockmarked by gaping holes, are marred by broken siding and boarded-up windows — evidence of the damage inflicted by Hurricanes Laura and Delta more than a year ago.
-Yet with few other options, some residents are living here under the tarps.
+Scattered across Lake Charles, blue tarps cover dozens of dilapidated roofs, evidence of the damage inflicted by hurricanes.

-“I feel Southwest Louisiana has been made a sacrificial lamb,” said Roishetta Ozane, a single mother of six and an organizer for Healthy Gulf.
+“I feel Southwest Louisiana has been made a sacrificial lamb,” said Roishetta Ozane, an organizer for Healthy Gulf.

-An outspoken critic of the expansion of LNG facilities, Ozane warns her neighbors that the emissions worsen global warming and violent storms and impair their community's air quality.
-She has raised money, organized food drives and helped neighbors navigate government agencies to obtain relief after disasters hit.
+A critic of the expansion of LNG facilities, Ozane warns neighbors that the emissions worsen global warming and violent storms.

-There are other helpers here.
-Cindy Robertson is one of them.
-In her front yard bursting with daisies and ferns, she refills a pantry box that she stocks each morning to help feed homeless neighbors.
-By mid-afternoon, it’s nearly empty.
+Nearby, Cindy Robertson refills a pantry box in her front yard to help feed homeless neighbors.

-Her neighborhood has endured seven federally declared disasters in two years, and she's grown increasingly concerned, even though her family worked in coal mining.
-Robertson, 62, runs a nonprofit to help vulnerable people recover.

-From her house, with its seascape paintings and tapestries, she provides water, sleeping bags and tents.
-With a succession of LNG terminals opening around her, she worries that her region hasn't yet seen the worst.
+Her region has endured seven federally declared disasters in two years.
+With a succession of LNG terminals opening around her, she fears her region hasn't yet seen the worst.

-“The more we have more pollution from greenhouse gases," she fears, “the worse our storms are going to get.”

-A few miles away, Cameron LNG began exporting LNG in 2019.
-Further south, Venture Global Calcasieu Pass is shipping its first loads.

-Still another LNG company, Driftwood, recently broke ground to build an export facility.
-That’s on top of more than a dozen oil, gas and chemical processing plants surrounding her community.

-Robertson would much prefer increased investment in renewable energy, in line with Biden's stated priorities when he took office.

-“Instead of focusing on LNG, expanding what they already have... we need to take all that brainpower and all that money and put it into expanding our renewable resources,” Robertson said.
+“Instead of focusing on LNG... we need to take all that brainpower and all that money and put it into expanding our renewable resources,” Robertson said.

 EXPORTS SURGING

-The use of wind, solar and other renewable energy has grown as prices of solar components and wind turbines have plunged.
+The use of wind and solar energy has grown as prices for such renewables have plunged.
 But so has the world’s thirst for natural gas.
-In February, the U.S. exported 317 billion cubic feet of liquefied natural gas — six times times the amount five years earlier.
+In February, the U.S. exported six times times the LNG it did five years earlier.

-Investment in LNG terminals catapulted from nothing in 2011, before the U.S. export industry existed, to $63 billion over the next decade, according to Rystad Energy.
-The firm projects that investment could swell an additional $100 billion over the next two decades.
+Investors poured $63 billion into building American LNG terminals over the past decade, and could spend $100 billion more over the next two decades, according to Rystad Energy.

-Of the eight terminals now exporting LNG, five lie on the coast of Louisiana and Texas.
-At least 16 more plus four expansions are proposed or under construction, nearly all along that same stretch of Gulf coastline.
+Of the eight terminals now exporting LNG, five are in Louisiana and Texas.
+At least 16 more are proposed, nearly all in those states.

-The projects are backed by Exxon Mobil, Qatar Energy, Total Energies and numerous other global energy giants.
-Financing for several proposed plants comes from BlackRock, Vanguard and Mitsubishi, according to Global Energy Monitor.
+The projects are backed by Exxon Mobil, Qatar Energy, Total Energies and other global energy giants.

-At Cameron LNG in Hackberry, Louisiana, storage tanks loom over the wetlands next to rows of intersecting pipes.
-There, gas is treated to remove impurities.
-Then it's cooled to a liquid at minus 260 degrees Fahrenheit to flow onto ships.
-In a narrow channel, a huge French vessel called LNG Endeavor, escorted by tug boats, heads for the facility, dwarfing the homes it passes.

 “We’re delivering a cleaner, more environmentally friendly fuel,” said Charlie Riedl, executive director of the Center for LNG, the industry's lobbying group.
 “The U.S. can use that to help defuse some of the geopolitical issues around the world by delivering a reliable fuel source.”

-Initially, Biden's administration held off on approving requests that would expand the LNG industry.
-But after the war in Ukraine began, the Energy Department allowed some facilities to upgrade, increasing how much they could produce.
+Initially, Biden's administration didn't approve requests to expand the LNG industry.
+But after the war in Ukraine began, it allowed some facilities to upgrade, increasing how much they could produce, and encouraged the oil and gas industry to boost production.

-“The U.S. is exporting every molecule of liquefied natural gas that we can to alleviate supply issues in Europe,” Energy Secretary Jennifer Granholm said in March, urging the oil and gas industry to ramp up production.

-Asked whether boosting fossil fuel exports contradicts Biden's climate goals, Granholm told The Associated Press “we have got to do both."
-She said she believes the United States can help its allies, reduce the cost of fuel and transition to more sustainable options.
+Asked whether encouraging fossil fuel exports contradicts Biden's climate goals, Energy Secretary Jennifer Granholm told The Associated Press, “We have got to do both," adding the U.S. can help allies, reduce fuel cost and transition to cleaner energy.

-Since the war increased the need for alternatives to Russian gas, some European LNG import projects that had stalled are being revived, said Emily McClain, a vice president at Rystad.

-“It’s really showing we’re not quite ready to table gas and move to cleaner or greener energies,” McClain said.

 CLEANER THAN COAL?

-Allaire, 66, a retired environmental engineer for an oil company, doesn't oppose oil and gas use.
-His property sits on a former oilfield.
+A retired environmental engineer for an oil company, Allaire doesn't oppose oil and gas use.
+But he fears a proposed terminal which would cover about half the ponds here packed with mud minnows and spawning shrimp.

-But he fears the destruction of the wetlands he loves: The soft waving cordgrass where black rails hide, the pelicans diving down over the lapping water to catch fish.

-Commonwealth LNG has proposed another export terminal, sandwiched between Allaire's yard and the LNG terminal that just opened.
-It would cover about half the ponds that are packed with blue crabs and mud minnows.

 “I’m glad there’s still places like this left — I really don’t want to see it paved over,” Allaire said.